Man accused of choking rideshare driver with belt: police

-MERIDEN, Conn.
-(WTNH) — A rideshare driver in Meriden, Connecticut, was choked by a passenger she picked up on Tuesday, police said.
+A rideshare driver in Meriden, Connecticut, was choked by a passenger she picked up on Tuesday, police said.
+KTLA’s sister station WTNH, reports.

 According to police, a woman said she picked up a fare and took two men to a local Popeye’s.
 While in the drive-through, she said one of the men became belligerent with the employees and her.
 She said at one point, he put a belt around her neck and began choking her.